Welcome to the MMC!

 - Please PLAN AHEAD and ALLOW PLENTY OF LEAD TIME!
 Time to complete project(s) may require hours, if not days, depending on overall demand, status of hardware, time of year (ie Spring qtr can be off-the-charts high demand time due to Symposium, increased number of class multimedia and poster projects).

 - Assistance is provided at the MMC area only since student employees need to be available when clients request help at this location.

 - The MMC is for general student/faculty use and cannot be reserved in advance for individuals, larger groups, or classes.

 - The MMC provides services for “currently enrolled” EWU students, “currently employed” faculty, and “currently employed” staff only.
 MMC services are intended for, and in direct support of, EWU academic work.
-Costs are kept as low as possible for EWU clients, which means the MMC cannot be used as a cost savings printing option for non-EWU businesses, non-profits, etc.
+Costs are kept as low as possible for EWU students, which means the MMC cannot be used as a cost savings printing option for EWU departments, non-EWU businesses, non-profits, etc.

 - MMC consultants work in a helper role assisting clients based on varied student employee skill-sets.
 Varied skill-sets are defined as: Some MMC employees have more experience with multimedia, some have less, and some know very little but are in learning mode.
 In other words, your mileage will vary depending on which MMC student employees are working at any given time.

 - Full-service training (i.e. prepared information and/or materials and/or presentations for an audience of clients) is not provided by the MMC consultants.

 - The MMC does not store posters/photos for later pick-up.
 Please allow plenty of time to prepare, print, roll/protect, and take.
 The MMC has lots of rubber bands, along with plastic rolls to help during nasty weather conditions.